fun4seb/GitNotes/2022 ~ Winter/GEOG 330/GEOG330 - Week 3.md

 - 2.4: **Globalization** has had profound impacts upon cities, leading to the emergence of **world cities**, centers of corporate and financial control.
 It has also fostered increased competition between cities and intensified social polarization
 - 2.5: New telecommunications systems have allowed the exchange of ever more complex information over greater distances.
 However, as yet, they have not been associated with a decline in the strength of cities as centers for information production and exchange

-# Reading Notes: Los Angeles and the 'California School' - Knox and Pinch (Chapter 14.1)
+# Reading Notes: Los Angeles and the 'California School' - Knox & Pinch (Chapter 14.1)
 - **Chapter Summary:**
     - The "Los Angeles School" has portrayed Los Angeles as a harbinger of urban developments to be seen elsewhere
     - This claim (and whether Los Angeles can be envisaged as a general model of urban development) is much disputed